TokugawaTakeshi/Yamato-Daiwa-Automation/MainPackage/README.md

   <dd>Used to improve the performance of TypeScript transpiling functionality</dd>

   <dt>gulp</dt>
-  <dd>Used as main task manager, the tool to provide the arranging of the tasks to sequences and series and running them</dd>
+  <dd>Used as main task manager, the tool for providing of arranging of the tasks to sequences and series and running them</dd>

   <dt>gulp-debug</dt>
   <dd>Used to outputs the processed files names and quantity to the terminal</dd>